-Tuberculoid leprosy: A rash appears, consisting of one or a few flat, whitish areas with sharp, raised borders.
+Tuberculoid leprosy: A rash appears, consisting of one or a few flat, lighter areas with sharp, raised borders.
 Areas affected by this rash are numb because the bacteria damage the underlying nerves.

 Borderline leprosy: Features of both tuberculoid and lepromatous leprosy are present.
 Without treatment, borderline leprosy may become less severe and more like the tuberculoid form, or it may worsen and become more like the lepromatous form.

 The most severe symptoms result from infection of the peripheral nerves, which causes deterioration of the sense of touch and a corresponding inability to feel pain and temperature.
 People with peripheral nerve damage may unknowingly burn, cut, or otherwise harm themselves.
 Repeated damage may eventually lead to loss of fingers and toes.
 Also, damage to peripheral nerves may cause muscle weakness that can result in deformities.
 For example, the fingers may be weakened, causing them to curve inward (like a claw).
 Muscles may become too weak to flex the foot—a condition called footdrop.
 Infected nerves may enlarge so that during a physical examination, doctors can feel them.

 Skin infection can lead to areas of swelling and lumps, which can be particularly disfiguring on the face.